HiveRunner/HiveRunner/README.md

 [Watch the HiveRunner teaser on youtube!](http://youtu.be/B7yEAHwgi2w)

 Welcome to the open source project HiveRunner.
-HiveRunner is a unit test framework based on JUnit (4 & 5) and enables TDD development of HiveQL without the need for any installed dependencies.
+HiveRunner is a unit test framework based on JUnit (4 & 5) and enables TDD development of Hive SQL without the need for any installed dependencies.
 All you need is to add HiveRunner to your pom.xml as any other library and you're good to go.

 HiveRunner is under constant development.
-We use it extensively in all our Hive projects.
+It is used extensively by many companies.
 Please feel free to suggest improvements both as pull requests and as written requests.

-## A word from the inventors
+## Overview

 HiveRunner enables you to write Hive SQL as releasable tested artifacts.
-It will require you to parametrize and modularize HiveQL in order to make it testable.
+It will require you to parametrize and modularize Hive SQL in order to make it testable.
 The bits and pieces of code should then be wired together with some orchestration/workflow/build tool of your choice, to be runnable in your environment (e.g. Oozie, Pentaho, Talend, Maven, etc…)

 So, even though your current Hive SQL probably won't run off the shelf within HiveRunner, we believe the enforced testability and enabling of a TDD workflow will do as much good to the scripting world of SQL as it has for the Java community.